Murder of Zhang Hong Jie: Australia-China dispute, cooperation, and conviction

 In April 2005, Chief Minister of the Australian Capital Territory Jon Stanhope sought Long's extradition to face charges over the murder.
 The federal government declined to make a formal request to China in the absence of any standing arrangements between the two countries for extradition.

 As of November 2005, Long remained in custody in China but had still not been charged with her murder.
 Under Chinese law, if the alleged victim and criminal are both Chinese citizens, an overseas crime can be tried in China.
 However the ACT Government led by Jon Stanhope expressed reluctance to co-operate with Chinese authorities without a guarantee that any conviction relying on evidence provided by ACT police would not result in the death penalty.
 Australian laws around mutual assistance with foreign criminal investigations forbid police cooperation in cases where a death penalty is possible without a formal assurance that it will not be used.

 The Federal Government of Australia pressured the Australian Capital Territory to cooperate with the Chinese investigation into the murder, as written by a letter from John Howard to Chief Minister Stanhope in May 2005, and another request from Justice Minister Chris Ellison in June.
-The ACT government does not want to because it may mean Long would face a firing squad in China if convicted.
+The ACT government did not want to because it may mean Long would face a firing squad in China if convicted.
 The ACT Liberal opposition wanted the Chief Minister to use his Chinese contacts to bring Long to 'justice'.
 However, ultimately both the Commonwealth and ACT governments agreed not to cooperate unless Long would not face the death penalty.

 In May 2007, Chinese authorities confirmed to Australian officials that Long would not face the death penalty if convicted.
 Subsequently, Australian Federal Police passed on details of the investigation to Chinese police.
 Long was convicted and sentenced in 2009 to life in prison.

 Aftermath

-After the murder, the University of Canberra faced criticism for the long time that Steffi, one of its students had been missing without being flagged.
-The oversight was the result of a glitch in a new centralised Higher Education Information Management System installed the semester after Steffi's death at the end of the previous semester.
+After the murder, the University of Canberra faced criticism for the long time that Steffi, one of its students, had been missing without being flagged.
+The oversight was the result of a glitch in a new centralised Higher Education Information Management System installed the semester after Steffi's death.
 The new system was meant to automatically notify Australian immigration officials when foreign students did not enroll in classes, but a computer error left Steffi's absences unrecorded.
 Immigration officials reprimanded the university and ordered it to verify class attendance for a semester.
 After the computer error was discovered, the university warned of possible legal action over claims that it was not doing enough for its international students.

 Peter Quiddington, a professor of higher education, described the overall failure by the University of Canberra to notice the death as a symptom of issues with Australian higher education "triumph[ing] over basic human civility."